atomdellow/Tasker-Vue-dot-js/README.md

 # Vue Crash Course (Task Tracker)

-> This is the project from the YouTube crash course
+> This is the project from the YouTube crash course that was remade step by step by Adam.
+> More progress is intended to get much more familiar with the framework, as it's interesting and fun.

 ## Project setup